tokyoking/ctf/heap/README.md

 ![overlappingmetadat](https://github.com/user-attachments/assets/c48add04-ae38-4127-ba13-a9002f505532)

-a snippet from Yan's videos:
+a snippet from Yan's video:

 ![overlapexample](https://github.com/user-attachments/assets/92f4de56-3b2c-4b44-8cd6-1286f7d1bc86)

 ### The Wilderness

 a fake chunk at the end of the heap stores the available space which is called Wilderness